-- Direct or video observation of clinical work, with subsequent discussion. - On-going discussion with and feedback from other professionals. - Review of written work samples, with feedback. - Intern case conceptualization presentations to the clinical team and to the cohort. - Professional Development Reviews are completed mid-rotation during supervision. - 360-degree feedback completed by colleagues and coworkers.
+- Direct or video observation of clinical work, with subsequent discussion. - On-going discussion with and feedback from other professionals. - Review of written work samples, with feedback. - Resident case conceptualization presentations to the clinical team and to the cohort. - Professional Development Reviews are completed 6 weeks after starting a new rotation.